EmpowerOperations/volition/cpp-client-reference/README.md

 Recent versions of Visual C++ natively support CMake projects.
 Open this directory, and Visual Studio should recognize this as a CMake project and configure accordingly.

-> Note you may also use cmake to generate visual studio project files by calling cmake with the appropriate generator:
+> Note you may also use CMake to generate visual studio project files by calling cmake with the appropriate generator:
 > ```
 > cmake -G "Visual Studio 17 2022"
 > ```

 #### Configure the CMake project

-Next, in Visual Studio, select the desired build mode or add one such as `x64 Debug` or `x64 Release`.
+Next, in Visual Studio, select the desired build mode or add one such as `x64 MSVC Debug` or `x64 MSVC Release`.
 Next, select `Project > Configure volition`.
 Visual Studio will invoke CMake to pull the project dependencies using Vcpkg and build them.

 > Behind the scenes, CMake bootstraps Vcpkg and runs `vcpkg install` for the detected triplet `x64-windows`.
 This has the same effect as if the following command were entered manually:
 > ```